JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="warning"}

-You can set JDK home the following ways:
+You can set the JDK home in the following ways:
 * For Gradle from 6.1 to 6.6 with the [`UsesKotlinJavaToolchain` interface and the Task DSL](#setting-jdk-version-with-the-task-dsl).
 * For Gradle 6.7 and later with the [Java toolchain](#gradle-java-toolchain-support) or [the Task DSL](#setting-jdk-version-with-the-task-dsl) to set a local JDK.

-When you use a custom JDK, note that a [kapt task workers](kapt.md#running-kapt-tasks-in-parallel) use [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode) only, and ignore the `kapt.workers.isolation` property.
+When you use a custom JDK, note that [kapt task workers](kapt.md#running-kapt-tasks-in-parallel) use [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode) only, and ignore the `kapt.workers.isolation` property.

-As before, if you don't set the toolchain or the `jdkHome` option, Kotlin/JVM compilation uses current user's JDK.
+As before, if you don't set the toolchain or the `jdkHome` option, the Kotlin/JVM compilation uses the current user's JDK.

 > By default, Kotlin compile tasks use the current Gradle JDK.
 >